Park Policies

 After a very fortunate, full and rewarding life Phil passed away suddenly in 2015 at 84 years of age.
 He had thrived in the environment he came to as a 16 year old and was one of the early individuals to catch waves at Yallingup, go spear fishing all around to Augusta and make intrepid forays out into the Bay in various boats.
 Another of many adventures was to sail around Australia in an S&S 34 yacht, departing and arriving back home to the mooring at Siesta Park, at the age of 65.
 Encouraged to write an article concerning a particular incident of historical interest, he continued to write short snippets and produced a reasonably sized book titled Stories From the Bay and Beyond less than a year before he passed away.

 The property has always maintained a spacious and casual atmosphere in a natural setting and in this sense not much has changed.
-The family plan to continue to operate Siesta in a similar style as into the foreseeable future and in line with our more recent ‘eco’ accreditation.
+The family plan to continue to operate Siesta in a similar style into the foreseeable future and in line with our more recent ‘eco’ accreditation.
 We regard our long established guests and their growing families as our most valued asset and strive to provide a safe and peaceful environment for all to come and enjoy.
 For our part we consider ourselves fortunate to enjoy the lifestyle that Siesta provides and we do get some satisfaction from the fact that it remains a family-run business of such long standing and by the same family.